 Preventing Debris and Crab Trap Loss in New Jersey with the WeCrab Project

-Rutgers University and the NOAA Marine Debris Program are partnering for the WeCrab project to educate and train recreational crabbers, teachers, students, and coastal users to prevent derelict fishing gear and other debris from ending up in New Jersey’s marine and coastal waters.
+Rutgers University and the NOAA Marine Debris Program partnered for the WeCrab project to educate and train recreational crabbers, teachers, students, and coastal users to prevent derelict fishing gear and other debris from ending up in New Jersey’s marine and coastal waters.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant

 With the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, Rutgers University led a three-pronged effort to prevent derelict fishing gear and other debris from entering the local coastal and marine environment.
 They collaborated with the Jacques Cousteau National Estuarine Research Reserve (JC NERR) and Stockton University to develop teacher trainings and small-scale removal projects.
 In addition, Rutgers University worked with the New Jersey Sea Grant Consortium, the Tuckerton Seaport, and the Delaware National Estuarine Research Reserve to lead crab pot technique workshops.
 The WeCrab Project also collaborated with Stockton University and the Conserve Wildlife Foundation of New Jersey to enhance their removal work with outreach efforts.

 What is the project and why is it important?